clk-project/clk/README.md

 `clk parameters show` and `clk alias show` indeed show nothing about hello.

-The enable the recipe again, with `clk recipe enable hello` and take another look at the parameters and aliases.
+Then, enable the recipe again, with `clk recipe enable hello` and take another look at the parameters and aliases.

-The legend indicates that those configuration are in the global/hello level, which means « the recipe hello, defined globally ».
+The legend indicates that those configurations are in the global/hello level, which means « the recipe hello, defined globally ».
 Indeed, recipes may be defined globally or locally and enabled or disabled globally or locally.